Peterborough: Religion

 Christianity has the largest following in Peterborough, in particular the Church of England, with a significant number of parish churches and a cathedral.
 56.7% of Peterborough's residents classified themselves as Christian in the 2011 Census.
-Recent immigration to the city has also seen the Roman Catholic population increase substantially.
+It was reported in 2007 that recent immigration to the city had also seen the Roman Catholic population increase substantially.
 Other denominations are also in evidence; the latest church to be constructed is a £7 million "superchurch," KingsGate, formerly Peterborough Community Church, which can seat up to 1,800 worshippers.
 In comparison with the rest of England, Peterborough has a lower proportion of Christians, Buddhists, Hindus, Jews and Sikhs.
 The city has a higher percentage of Muslims than England as a whole (9.4% compared to 5% nationally).
 The majority of Muslims reside in the Millfield, West Town and New England areas of the city, where two large mosques (including the Faidhan-e-Madina Mosque and Husaini Islamic Center-Peterborough) are based.
 Peterborough also has both Hindu (Bharat Hindu Samaj) and Sikh (Singh Sabha Gurdwara) temples in these areas.

 The Anglican Diocese of Peterborough covers roughly 1200 mi2, including the whole of Northamptonshire, Rutland and the Soke of Peterborough.
 The parts of the city that lie south of the river, which were historically in Huntingdonshire, fall within the Diocese of Ely, which covers the remainder of Cambridgeshire and western Norfolk.
-The current Bishop of Peterborough has been appointed Assistant Bishop in the Diocese of Ely, with pastoral care for these parishes delegated to him by the Bishop of Ely.
+The current Bishop of Peterborough has been appointed Assistant Bishop in the Diocese of Ely, with pastoral care for these parishes delegated to her by the Bishop of Ely.
 The city falls wholly within the Roman Catholic Diocese of East Anglia (which has its seat at the Cathedral Church of Saint John the Baptist, Norwich) and is served by Saint Peter and All Souls Church, built in 1896 and decorated in the Gothic style.
 The Greek Orthodox Community of Saint Cyril, Patriarch of Jerusalem was established in 1991 under the Orthodox Archdiocese of Thyateira and Great Britain.